Clear Island Waters

 Clear Island Waters shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Clear Island Waters is significantly higher than broader benchmarks.
-As of 2016, 32.7% of residents aged 15 and above held university qualifications, compared to 20.6% in the rest of Queensland and 25.4% in the SA4 region.
-Bachelor degrees are the most common at 22.1%, followed by postgraduate qualifications (8.2%) and graduate diplomas (2.4%).
-Vocational credentials are also prevalent, with 31.2% of residents aged 15 and above holding such qualifications – advanced diplomas at 12.7% and certificates at 18.5%.
+Educational attainment in Clear Island Waters is notably higher than broader benchmarks.
+As of the latest data, 32.7% of residents aged 15 and above hold university qualifications, compared to 20.6% in the rest of Queensland and 25.4% in the SA4 region.
+Bachelor degrees are most common at 22.1%, followed by postgraduate qualifications (8.2%) and graduate diplomas (2.4%).
+Vocational credentials are also prevalent, with 31.2% of residents aged 15 and above holding such qualifications - advanced diplomas account for 12.7% and certificates for 18.5%.

-Educational participation is notably high, with 26.8% of residents currently enrolled in formal education as of 2016.
+Educational participation is high, with 26.8% of residents currently enrolled in formal education.
 This includes 8.1% in primary education, 8.1% in secondary education, and 5.7% pursuing tertiary education.
-St Vincent's Primary School provides local educational services within Clear Island Waters, with an enrollment of 795 students as of 2016.
-The area demonstrates above-average socio-educational conditions, with an ICSEA score of 1094.
-There is one school focused exclusively on primary education, with secondary options available in surrounding areas.
+St Vincent's Primary School serves the educational needs of Clear Island Waters, with an enrollment of 795 students as of the latest count.
+The school focuses exclusively on primary education, with a socio-educational index (ICSEA) of 1094, indicating above-average conditions.
+Secondary educational options are available in surrounding areas.

 Frequently Asked Questions - Education